From greasy food & sunbeds to treating spots with toothpaste, we investigate the truth behind common acne myths

 Acne happens when the tiny holes in our skin (hair follicles) become blocked.
 Our skin produces a substance called sebum, which keeps the skin lubricated.
 When the skin produces too much sebum, the pores become blocked and causes what are known as blackhead or whitehead spots.

-The normally harmless bacteria that naturally live on the skin can then invade these blocked pores, causing an infection and leading to papules, pustules, nodules or cysts.
+The normally harmless bacteria that naturally live on the skin can then invade these blocked pores, which can lead to acne as a result of infection, leading to papules, pustules, nodules or cysts.

 What are some of the most common myths about acne?